PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 - An accessory that heals the player, but takes away energy or some other resource.
 - Armor that grants a ton of defense, but makes the player slow.

-### No Unbreakable Tools
-In Minecraft, a tool is an investment you can make.
-You can enchant the tool, rename it, make it your own; there's an incentive to make it last forever with the use of mending.
-In Cubyz though, you are not creating an investment, but rather a tool to use until it breaks.
-If a player gets too attached to their tool, then they won't want to make other types of tools, and lower-tier materials will see less use as they will never be used in tool-making.

 # Little Details